-Terms and conditions of employment in the agency are governed by one or more of the following industrial instruments:
+Terms and conditions of employment in the Court are governed by one or more of the following industrial instruments:

-- The Federal Magistrates Court of Australia and Family Court of Australia Enterprise Agreement 2011–2014, effective from 1 July 2011, covering all non-SES employees except those on AWAs
+- the Federal Magistrates Court of Australia and Family Court of Australia Enterprise Agreement 2011–2014, covering all non-SES employees except those on AWAs

 - individual determinations under s 24(1) of the Public Service Act 1999, or